crossplane/crossplane/design/design-doc-composition-functions.md

 Service Accounts, etc) will no doubt necessitate something like a Provider's ControllerConfig type.

-We've identified that we [don't want to proceed][controllerconfig-deprecation] with ControllerConfig
+We've identified that we [don't want to proceed][controllerconfig-deprecation] with ControllerConfig, but don't yet have a suitable alternative.
+Rather than propagating a ControllerConfig-like pattern I propose we prioritize finding an alternative.
+I intend to open a separate, simultaneous design to address this since it will affect Provider packages as well as Functions.

 ### Alternatives Considered